 (print edition of ConservationTools.org guide) An installment agreement requires the buyer of real estate to pay the seller the purchase price in installments over time; the buyer takes immediate possession of the property but the seller retains legal title as security until the buyer pays in full.
 An installment agreement can be a low-cost, flexible alternative to a traditional mortgage loan.
 7 pages.

 If an owner intends to accept an offer for the purchase of his or her land, the holder of a right of first refusal has the opportunity to purchase the land at the price and terms offered by the prospective buyer.
 If the holder of the right declines to purchase on those exact terms, the owner is then free to sell to the prospective buyer.
-If an owner is willing to commit to providing such a right to a conservation organization, this model is a tool to document and ensure the enforceability of the owner’s commitment.
+If an owner is willing to commit to providing such a right to an organization, this model is a tool to document and ensure the enforceability of the commitment.

 (print edition of ConservationTools.org guide) An option to sell may be used to assure that a property acquisition can be undone if expectations are not met.
 3 pages.